-Proposed bylaw 8656 makes the following additional adjustments.
+Proposed Bylaw No. 8730 makes the following additional adjustments.

-The bylaw proposes to increase the one-time service Connection Fee paid by builders or developers by the rate of inflation.
-This translates into increasing the current Connection Fee from \$79.85 per kilowatt to \$81.05 per kilowatt.
+The bylaw proposes to increase the one-time service Connection Fee paid by builders or developers by the CPI rate of inflation previously mentioned.
+This translates into increasing the current Connection Fee from \$81.05 per kilowatt to \$82.83 per kilowatt.
 LEC believes that this cost is reasonable when considered in the context of the savings provided to developers who do not have to build a boiler/mechanical system to generate hydronic energy.

-The fee for "Meter Reading and Invoicing Fee" of additional meters in a premise is to also increase from \$30.42 per month to \$30.88 to account for inflation.
+The fee for "Meter Reading and Invoicing Fee" of additional meters in a premise is to also increase from \$30.88 per month to \$31.56 to account for inflation.